Since it is further from Reykjavik, North Iceland is less visited than the South.

 - North Iceland is more impressive with a post-apocalyptic feel: geothermal fields, craters, lava, canyons...

 Planning tips - How to get to North Iceland and Lake Myvatn

 The Northern Region is easily accessed by car via the Ring Road (Road 1).
 It leads you to Akureyri (the largest town) and to Lake Mytvan.

 - Akureyri to Myvatn - 1h20 drive

 - Myvatn to Husavik - 1h drive

-It is a great region to discover on you Road trip around Iceland
+It is a great region to discover on your Road trip around Iceland.

-How to long to plan to visit North Iceland?
+How long to plan to visit North Iceland?